yousef8192/XGrapher/README.md

 * Ability to compute the domain and asymptotic points of the specified function.

-* Ability to find the intersection between the specified range and the domain of the function to plot the curve within it.
+* Ability to compute the intersection between specified range and equation's domain to plot within it.

 * Ability to copy/cut/paste equations using the clipboard.